OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 - Elevation of Privilege - Attackers may modify a mobile application and redistribute it in a repackaged form to perform actions that are outside of the scope of what the user should be able to do with the app.

-## Anti-Reversing Controls in the MASVS

-The effectiveness of software protection schemes depends to some extent on originality and secrecy.
-Standardizing a particular scheme has the unfortunate side effect of making the scheme ineffective: Soon enough, a generic tool available for bypassing the scheme will be available.
-Instead of defining a standard way of implementing protection, we take the following approach:

-1. List high-level requirements pertaining the reverse engineering processes against which should be defended against;
-2. Highlight properties that determine the effectiveness of mechanisms and the overall scheme;
-3. List robustness criteria for specific types of obfuscation and tampering;
-3. Provide testers with knowledge, processes and tools for verifying effectiveness.

-Item 1 and 2 are covered in the "Resilience Against Reverse Engineering" group of controls in the MASVS (MASVS-R), and further elaborated on in the Testing Guide.
-The MSTG also goes into great detail on item 3 and 4.
-We went to great length to document both offensive and defensive techniques.
-Note however that the process cannot be completely formalized.
-To perform a meaningful assessement, the test must be performed by a skilled reverse engineer who is familiar with the state-of-the-art in mobile app reversing and anti-reversing.

 ## The Assessment Process

 Software protection effectiveness can be assessed using the white-box or black-box approach.
 Just like in a "regular" security assessment, the tester performs static and dynamic analysis but with a different objective: Instead of identifying security flaws, the goal is to identify holes in the anti-reversing defenses, and the property assessed is *resilience* as opposed to *security*.
 Also, scope and depth of the assessment must be tailored to specific scenario(s), such as tampering with a particular function.
 Note that the resilience assessment can be performed as part of a regular security assessment.

---[ TODO - multiple approaches which can be combined,...] --

 ### Design Review